hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 .. note::

    Some GUI applications may not always work when connecting to VSC without an agent.
-For example, NX is one of them.
+For example, NoMachine is one of them.
    Therefore, it is highly recommended in such cases to use the agent connection method :ref:`ssh agent<mfa_agent>`.